SSoelvsten/adiar/FUTURE_WORK.md

 ### Dynamic Variable Reordering

-Many other BDD packages provide dynamic variable reordering (e.g.
-[BuDDy](#references) and [CUDD](#references)), where the order of the variables are changed with the goal to decrease the size of the decision diagram in question.
+Many other BDD packages provide dynamic variable reordering (e.g. BuDDy [[Lind-Nielsen99](#references)] and CUDD [[Somenzi15](#references)]), where the order of the variables are changed with the goal to decrease the size of the decision diagram in question.
 Finding the optimal variable order is an NP-complete problem, so all packages either use some notion of a local search procedure to find a _somewhat_ good ordering or some other heuristics.

 **Reordering a single BDD (Sifting)**